 As a part of the STS program, states located along the leading edge of the gypsy moth population have implemented a regional strategy to minimize the rate at which gypsy moth spreads into uninfested areas.
 As a direct result of their actions, the national spread rate has been dramatically reduced by more than 70% from the historical level of 13 miles per year to 3 miles per year.
-In just eight years, this program has prevented the impacts that would have occurred on more than 75 million newly infested acres.
 The benefits from the national strategy are experienced by the nation as a whole as well as individuals.
 They are:

 An economic study commissioned by the STS Foundation and conducted in 2008 by Dr. Erin Sills of North Carolina State University revisited the costs and benefits of the STS program through adjustments to a similar study completed in 1990.
 The objectives of the study were to compare the costs of operating the program to the benefits received by residents and businesses affected by the gypsy moth.
 Dr. Sills concludes:

 Considering household willingness to pay to avoid all impacts of gypsy moth (including impacts on developed recreation, and the impacts of nuisance and defoliation in yards, neighborhoods, and local parks in defoliated zones), the benefits are estimated to be three times as high as the costs of operating the program.